Restaurant HR Compliance Audits

 Prevent Costly Violations Before Regulators Identify Them

 Most restaurant operators discover compliance failures only after a complaint, Notice of Inspection, or Department of Labor investigation is already in motion.
+In 2024, the DOL recovered more than $274 million in back wages from food service establishments — the most investigated industry in the country.
+The majority of those enforcement actions began with exactly the compliance gaps a proactive audit would have identified and corrected.

 DOL audits are rarely random — most are triggered by unresolved compliance gaps.